Kpokc/bouquet/README.md

 ### Acknowledgements :

 - Thanks to my fellow student and tutors on slack channel who helped me in some way.
-- Thanks to my mentor Maranatha Ilesalnmi for helping me throughout the project and giving me important suggestions and feedback of my work.
+- Thanks to my mentor for helping me throughout the project and giving me important suggestions and feedback of my work.